sempare/sempare-delphi-template-engine/README.md

   - to strip recurring newlines
   - to strip empty lines
   - to trim lines
-- evaluate expressions at parse time where constants are used
+- evaluate expressions at parse time based on context variables is pending
 - validation
   - identify required variables ahead of time where possible.
   - review validation implentation on function calls
 - newline to custom newline encoding. e.g. nl -> &lt;br>nl
 - grammar
   - in expression, so could do something like 'if a in b'
-- create templates at runtime (local to the current template)
 - interactive script debugger
 - create bindings to data sources like TDataSource, TFDMemTable, TFDQuery, etc...
 - create design time components for those that like them
+		- TemplateComponent (wrapper around TVelocityTemplate)
+			- TemplateVariable (to allow for live bindings)
+- cleanup (as usual always to be done)
+- review generic usage on Velocity class to minimise size of binary.
+- review free pascal and support for older versions of Delphi
+- review variable not found error - could be custom value, custom error.
 ### potential grammar extensions from above

 ```
-stmt     : // all of the current stmt elements
-         | template
-         ;

-template : 'template' expr stmts 'end'
-         ;

 expr     : // all of the current expr elements
          | expr 'in' expr
          | '[' exprlist ']'
-         | template
          ;

 ```